erablue-resort/erablue_resort/readme/Emuerareadme/EmueraEE_readme (English).txt

 Get gID's font size set by "GSETFONT".

 ・Can specifying filename and extension in "OUTPUTLOG" Can specifying output file name and directry by argument.
-Can abbreviate argument, That case will output "emuera.log".
+Can omit argument, That case will output "emuera.log".

 ・EXISTFUNCTION("function name")
 Check exist function.
 If function is exist and normal function will return 1,